Women in Higher Education Management

 For more information, visit https://www.soc.cas.cz/en/lide/marcela-linkova

-Professor Pat O’Connor is Professor Emeritus of Sociology and Social Policy, University of Limerick (UL) and Visiting full Professor, Geary Institute, University College Dublin.
-Her core research interest is gender: focusing on leadership, power and institutional resistance in higher education and more broadly on the gendering of organizations, excellence and careers.
+Pat O’Connor is Professor Emeritus of Sociology and Social Policy, University of Limerick (UL) and Visiting full Professor, Geary Institute, University College Dublin, Ireland.
+Her current research interest is gender inequality: focusing on leadership, power and institutional resistance to and by higher education institutions; the gendering of organizations, excellence, early careers, Gender Equality Action Plans, Athena SWAN.
 She was the first female full professor (1997) and faculty dean (2000) in UL and the first female professor of sociology in Ireland (1997).
-Her 120 publications include eight books, over 80 peer reviewed journal articles and 30 book chapters.
-She has held visiting professorships at London, Aveiro, Linkoping, Deakin and Melbourne and is currently on the Advisory Boards of TARGET, CHANGE and RESET.
-Gender, Power and Higher Education in a Globalised World, co-edited with K.White is her most recent book (Palgrave Macmillan 2021)
+Her 120 publications include nine books (of which five are sole authored), over 80 peer reviewed journal articles and 30 book chapters.
+She has held visiting professorships at London, Aveiro, Linkoping, Deakin and Melbourne and has been on the Advisory Boards of TARGET, CHANGE, RESET etc. Her most recent book: ‘A ‘proper’ woman?
+One woman’s story of success and failure in academia’ is a memoir which has been widely reviewed.

 Shan Simmonds is a professor in Curriculum Studies and a member of the Edu-HRight Research Unit (Education and Human Rights in Diversity) at the North-West University, South Africa.
 She leads the research group “diverse contexts” of the Edu-HRight Research Unit.
 This group embraces diversity in its most nuanced sense so as to imagine alternative pathways toward transformative and innovative education (see https://education.nwu.ac.za/edu-hright).
 Shan publishes actively on topics in curriculum studies, higher education, gender and sexuality studies as well as human rights education.
 Her research leadership positions include Associate-Editor of the journal Transformation in Higher Education, vice-president of the South African Education Research Association, and on the executive committee of the International Association for the Advancement of Curriculum Studies.
 She is also co-editor of the book A scholarship of doctoral education: On becoming a researcher.
 (2018, African Sun Media).